 Sometimes, you can simply clean up and rework or pull some refactoring magic to match your new understanding of the problem.
 But such short-term solutions make your code accumulate cruft.
 This just increases your amount of technical debt.

 Tech debt slows down the whole engineering team

 Developers find poor quality code significantly slows them down within a few weeks.

 ‘Is High Quality Software Worth the Cost?’ by Martin Fowler

-As Martin Fowler argues, it’s worth investing in code quality as it will speed up feature development.
-If our new understanding of the problem at hand has changed significantly, we need to take action, or the rest of the team will have a hard time understanding our code and productivity will suffer.
-In that sense, if it isn't well maintained or thrown away, code we wrote yesterday will inevitably become technical debt and slow our whole team down.
+Martin Fowler argues that it’s worth investing in code quality since it will speed up new feature development.
+If a new understanding of the problem at hand has changed significantly, we need to take action, or the rest of the programmers on the development team will have a hard time understanding our code and productivity will suffer.
+In that sense, if it isn't well maintained or thrown away, code we wrote yesterday will inevitably become technical debt and slow the whole team down.

 However, not all tech debt is at the same stage of maturity—and that's where the second half of our definition comes into play.